phoenixperry/For_Addie/README.md

     echo ""
     sleep 1  # delay loop one second done

 ###########

-3) run:
-    bash mousetracker.sh > positions.txt

-4) monitor mouse coordinates in positions.txt with tail -f positions.txt
+run:  bash mousetracker.sh > positions.txt (you can monitor mouse coordinates in positions.txt in the terminal with tail -f positions.txt )

-    // once you have a complete position.txt you can then use this for the .pde draw file -aw
+    // once you have a complete position.txt you can then use this .txt for the .pde draw file without cuasing memory issues